 4.1 Heel-tip and toe-tip shall be made of rust-proofed mild steel.
 The treatment for rust-proofing shall be as given in 4.1.1

-4.1.1 After manufacture the tips shall be either electroplated with zinc to service condition No. 4 of IS 1573 or hot- tip galvanized conforming to IS 2633.
+4.1.1 After manufacture the tips shall be either electroplated with zinc to service condition no. 4 of IS 1573 or hot- tip galvanized conforming to IS 2633.

 4.2 Hell-tip and toe-tip shall conform to the shape and design shown in Fig 1.

-All dimensions in millimetres.
-FIG. 1 HEEL-TIP AND TOE-TIP
+All dimensions in millimetres FIG. 1 HEEL-TIP AND TOE-TIP

 4.3 Dimensions